Software License Agreements – An Introduction.

 However, for some transactions, acceptance testing may be appropriate such as where significant customizations are being made (see below) to enable the licensee to use the software or integrate it into its overall IT environment.
 Where acceptance testing is used, the performance and conformance warranties and support and maintenance fees are more likely to kick in upon acceptance rather than when the software licensing agreement is executed.

-IP Indemnification and Related Remedies in Software License Agreements.
+IP Indemnification and Related Remedies in Software Licensing.

 The indemnification most requested by licensees is an intellectual property indemnification provision.
 Licensees typically look for broad-form indemnification, defense and hold harmless provisions relating to any third party claims made against the licensee’s use of the software.